HaneenMohamed25/DevDuel/README.md

 3-Development of the recommendation algorithm

-4-Web application deployment using Streamli
+4-Web application deployment using Streamlit

 5-Integration of Gemini API for the AI chatbot functionality